 Audio files needed for doing some of the workbook exercises are available as streaming on-line media from http://highered.mheducation.com/sites/0073534498/student_view0/index.html.

 Exams are given on the dates shown online or announced in class.
 They will focus on skills and content learned since the last test, but will assume that you have good control of skills and content learned previously, and may have a review section about those skills and content.
 About 10% of each exam will come directly from the workbook exercises which are assigned but which are not collected.
-This does not mean that you need to bring your workbook with you to take the test; I will copy a portion of the workbook directly into the test and you will need to do that exercise as part of the test itself.
+This does not mean that you need to bring your workbook with you to take the test; I will copy questions from a portion of the workbook directly onto the test and you will need to answer those questions as part of the test itself.